KyrosKrane/BuyEmAll/readme.txt

 ** Shift-click items that come in preset stacks **

 The default UI doesn't allow you to shift-click items like Refreshing Spring Water which come in preset stacks.
 If you want to buy 50 of them, you have to right-click the item 10 times.
 BuyEmAll allows you to shift-click the item and enter the amount you want.
-See below for more information on preset stacks.
+See NOTES below for more information on preset stacks.

 ** Know how much you will be spending **